sahilsh4rma/Python-practice/README.md

 6th: Fibnacci using recursion. <br>
 7th: Palindrone using recursion. <br>
 8th: Playing with tuple, there is tuple which contain multiple tuple of this type "(int,str)" try to find max, min integer and number of unique words.  <br>
+9th: Some function to work with lists and strings. <br>